Encantadia (2016 TV series): Cast and characters

+Development

 On November 5, 2015, Felipe Gozon, the chairman and CEO of GMA Network announced that the remake of the 2005 Philippine television series Encantadia is part of the network's program line-up for 2016.
 On January 6, 2016, director Mark A. Reyes said that he would return as the director of the series.
 Suzette Doctolero, who created Encantadia remained as concept creator and head writer for the series.
 It was Doctolero's first head writing project with the network in 2005, and also served as her training for writing a fantasy story.

 The series was announced during Marian Rivera's renewal of contract with GMA Network on February 16, 2016, in which she was announced for the role of Mine-a.
 The following day, it was announced by director Mark Reyes in that the series was on pre-production.
-The first teaser of Encantadia premiered on February 14, 2016 featuring a snippet of the gems and the theme song.
+The first teaser of Encantadia premiered on February 14, 2016, featuring a snippet of the gems and the theme song.
 The first trailer was released June 11, 2016.

-On September 15, 2016, the director stated that the retelling concluded after 43 episodes, and the 45th will be the start of the 2005's sequel, stating that "The retelling ends.
-And the sequel begins".
+On September 15, 2016, the director stated that the retelling concluded after 43 episodes, and the 45th will be the start of the 2005's sequel.
 He further added that it was not about 2005 version anymore, and new storyline will emerge on the series.

 Casting

 Marian Rivera plays the role of Mine-a.
-While Dingdong Dantes, who played Ybarro in the original series plays the role of Raquim.
+Dingdong Dantes who played Ybarro in the 2005 Encantadia series, plays the role of Raquim.
 Klea Pineda and Migo Adecer also joined the cast as part of their prize after winning StarStruck.